openstack-archive/murano/doc/source/draft/appdev-guide/step_by_step.rst

 ----

 Contains the class name that is defined in this file.
-So full class name will be current namespace and name, provided by corresponding key:  ``io.murano.apps.apache.ApacheHttpServer``:
+So full class name will be current namespace and name, provided by corresponding key:  ``com.example.apache.ApacheHttpServer``:

 .. code-block:: yaml